On this page you will find:

 Bound fingerboards are also common - in this case a plastic or wooden strip is fitted around the edge of the fingerboard to disguise the ends of the frets.

-Right: white plastic binding on a 400 series Taylor acoustic guitar.
+Right: white plastic binding

 The block of hardwood (usually rosewood or ebony) attached to the soundboard, that holds the saddle, and where the ends of the strings are held in by bridge pins.